The Zoom Boom Phenomenon

 - This past June, ASPS reported that Botox injections were the most requested cosmetic treatment during the COVID-19 pandemic.
 Botox, otherwise known as neurotoxin injections, will temporarily prevent the appearance of lines and wrinkles by paralyzing your facial muscles, typically on the forehead and around your crow’s feet.
 Other brand names for neurotoxins include Dysport, Xeomin, and the newest FDA-approved product called, Jeuveau.

-- In addition to wrinkles, other popular procedures include non-surgical neck and jaw lifts, upper eyelid lifts, and brow lifts.
-Any area where you notice sagging, drooping or crepey skin could be good areas for skin tightening with energy-based devices.
+- In addition to wrinkles, other popular procedures include non-surgical full face treatments.
+Any area where you notice sagging, drooping or crepey skin could be good areas for wrinkles reduction with energy-based devices.
 One of the newest devices is called Sofwave, which uses ultrasound technology to stimulate collagen under the skin.

 The American Society for Laser Medicine & Surgery (ASLMS) says, fortunately, these non-invasive procedures can post-pone the need for a surgical facelift for many patients.
 ASLMS points out that using injectables combined with an energy-based treatment will provide patients “a more immediate and satisfying result.”